awslabs/aws-c-io/README.md

 ### Channels and Slots
 A channel is simply a container that drives the slots.
 It is responsible for providing an interface between slots and the underlying event-loop as well as invoking the slots to pass messages.
-As a channel runs.
-It also provides utilities for making sure slots and their handlers run in the correct thread and moving execution to that thread if necessary.
+As a channel runs, it also provides utilities for making sure slots and their handlers run in the correct thread and moving execution to that thread if necessary.

 ![Channels and Slots Diagram](docs/images/channels_slots.png)